-BRIDGE (pre-orientation)

-LEADS Mentoring

-Multicultural Honors Society

-Speakers Series

-Diversity Monologues

-Study Breaks (during mid-terms and finals)

-Spring Break Alternatives (immersion programs)
+BRIDGE (pre-orientation) LEADS Mentoring Multicultural Honors Society Speakers Series Diversity Monologues Spring Break Alternatives (immersion programs)

 Transfer, Veteran, and Returning Adult Services

 This office serves as your central point of information and provides you with the opportunity and resources to address any questions or concerns you may have about being a transfer, veteran, or returning adult student at Gonzaga University.
 We understand that transfer, veteran, and returning adult students face unique challenges when returning to college.
 We are committed to supporting your successful transition to college and to connecting you to the services available at Gonzaga to support your educational journey.
 We value and appreciate the diverse skills, talent, and knowledge that you bring to Gonzaga University.